 Symptoms of central cyanosis

-This is seen as bluish or purple discoloration of tongue and lips and mucous membranes of the mouth.
-Most of the times, symptoms of central cyanosis is accompanied by those of peripheral cyanosis.
+This is seen as a bluish or purple discoloration of the tongue and lips and mucous membranes of the mouth.
+Most times, symptoms of central cyanosis are accompanied by those of peripheral cyanosis.

 The hands and feet frequently feel like normal temperature or warm.
 However, if it is associated with peripheral cyanosis, they may be cold.